Walgreens The Thread

 The role of calcium in the bone

-Calcium is important for developing and repairing bones.
+Calcium is important for building and repairing bones.
 Throughout your lifetime, bones are constantly under a state of repair, a process called bone remodeling.
 This is needed for bone growth during the developmental years and for repairing old and damaged bone regularly.
 Calcium, as a crucial component of bone tissue, is incorporated into this recurring process.
 In fact, virtually all of the adult human skeleton is remodeled over 10 years.

 The role of calcium in the heart